salto-io/salto/docs/syntax.md

 ```

 #### `_additional_properties`
+This annotation can be used on types to specify whether the type allows additional properties.
-This annotation is used on types.
-When it is set as false any instance of that type with a property that does not appear in the type definition will cause a validation warning
+when it is set to false, values of this type may only contain the fields that this type allows, any additional value would cause a validation warning.

 Type: `boolean`
 Default: `true`